teradaian/jQuery-gif-generator/jquery-giphy-gen.md

 Skeleton bills itself as "a dead simple, responsive design".
 We can use it to quickly add a polished look to a small project!

 Why Skeleton?
 It's lightweight, easy to use, and there's zero installing or compiling required to get it up and running.
-It doesn't have the large number of components that frameworks like Bootstrap provide, but it does provide some useful tools!
+It doesn't have the large number of components that frameworks like Bootstrap provides, but it does provide some useful tools!

 Sold?
 Let's get it hooked up!